MrR0807/Notes/understanding-parquet-file.md

 The `writeToDatabase` has pretty good performance for something that is so simple, because appending to a file is generally very efficient[1].
 Similarly to what `writeToDatabase` does, many databases internally use a log, which is an append-only data file (e.g. Write Ahead Log).
 Real databases have more issues to deal with (such as concurrency control, reclaiming disk space so that the log doesn’t grow forever, and handling errors and partially written records), but the basic principle is the same[1].

 On the other hand, `readAllFromDatabase` and `readBy` has a terrible performance if you have a large number of records in your database.
 Because `readAllFromDatabase` actually loads all of the data to memory.
 This means that big files (e.g. terabyte size) just won't fit. `readBy` is smarter, because it is streaming information without having to load it to memory, unfortunately it does this sequentially, essentially doing full table scan in SQL terms.

+In algorithmic terms, the cost of a lookup is `O(n)`: if you double the number of records n in your database, a lookup takes twice as long[1].

 Let's generate a lot of data for this database and try searching: